jordibares/massive-toolkit-for-houdini/README.md

-# massive-toolkit-for-houdini
+# Massive Software Toolkit for Houdini
-A set of Houdini tools to interact with Massive Software
+A set of Houdini tools to interact with Massive Software Crowd simulation.